-In the essay Nationalism and the Imagination, postcolonial theorist and philosopher Gayatri Chakravorty Spivak explores concepts pertaining to nationalism and the collective imagination.
+In the essay Nationalism and the Imagination, postcolonial theorist and philosopher Gayatri Chakravorty Spivak explore concepts pertaining to nationalism and the collective imagination.
 Nationalism, she writes:

 [Is] the product of a collective imagination constructed through rememoration.